Will Spinach Regrow After Cutting?

 But why and when does spinach regrow?

 Spinach regenerates its leaves from the growing point or the part of the stem where it joins the roots.
-If the plant is left unharmed from this point down, it regenerates its leaves within four weeks of cutting.

-If the plant does not go to seeding, it can regenerate itself for two or more cycles of regrowth, giving multiple harvests.
 However, to ensure that this process of regrowth comes through, you must be sure not to cut the plant too close to the soil, as that will harm the growing point.

 To know that, first you need to determine your consumption needs.
 If you want only a few leaves to prepare for a meal, you can opt for the ‘cut and come again’ method of harvesting.
 How to grow, cut, and come again spinach?

-In the cut and come again process, you cut only as much of the produce as you immediately need.
-For that, you will just have to use a pair of garden shears or scissors to chop off a few leaves at the stem.
-The best way to do this would be to start cutting from the outside, taking the outer, older leaves first, and gradually working your way through to the inner leaves as they mature.
+• The best way to do this would be to start cutting from the outside, taking the outer, older leaves first, and gradually working your way through to the inner leaves as they mature.

 On the other hand, if you decide to cut off the entire plant, harvesting all of the leaves together, you have to cut the plant at its base, within two inches of the ground.
-However, be sure not to totally uproot the plant or cut off the growing point.
-Both these methods should enable the plant to re-sprout, as long as the growing pint is left unharmed.

-However, harvesting all the plants together may get you concerned over the storage issue.
+Harvesting all the plants together may get you concerned over the storage issue.
 Once harvested, spinach leaves start decaying fast.
 Since they are prone to bruising it is advisable to handle them very carefully.

-Before storing, the yellow, damaged and already decayed leaves must be taken out of the harvest and the plants should be washed very well to get all the dirt off from the leaves.
-Then the leaves should be refrigerated, placed in a paper towel or a plastic bag, bundled lightly together, at a temperature of 5C-10 C.
+• Before storing, the yellow, damaged and already decayed leaves must be taken out of the harvest and the plants should be washed very well to get all the dirt off from the leaves.

 Another method of refrigerating spinach would be to chop the leaves, sauté or steam them and then refrigerate the result.
 However, it is always best to consume it as fresh as possible.